CABOMETYX Film-coated tablet Ref.[6473] Active ingredients: Cabozantinib

 Pack sizes and marketing

-HDPE bottle with a polypropylene child-resistant closure and three silica gel dessicant canisters.
+HDPE bottle with a polypropylene child-resistant closure, three silica gel desiccant canisters and polyester coil.
 Each bottle contains 30 film-coated tablets.

 Marketing authorization holder